cfpages-lusmodigital/coiner.dev/prd.md

 ### Local Development Environment

 To ensure consistency between local development and the production/preview environments, the `.nvmrc` file is set to `20`.
 Developers using `nvm` will automatically switch to the correct Node.js version when entering the project directory.

+### UI Component State

+*   **Accordion Component**: The `Accordion` components located in `src/components/ui/accordion.jsx` are presentational only.
+They do not contain the state management logic typically found in a library like Radix UI.
+Any implementation of this accordion must include its own state management (e.g., using the `useState` hook in the parent component) to control which items are open or closed.